-The corridor receives approximately one million visitors per year, as it includes two of Santa Barbara's chief attractions: Old Mission Santa Barbara and the Santa Barbara Museum of Natural History.
+The corridor receives approximately one million visitors per year, as it includes two of Santa Barbara's chief attractions: Old Mission Santa Barbara and the Santa Barbara Museum of Natural History (Concerned Citizens for Safe Passage 2013).

 COMMUNITY

 Many of the structures along the corridor are key gathering places for informal relaxation, education, and special events.
 The corridor is the site of three annual celebrations that are integral to the Santa Barbara community: Fiesta/Old Spanish Days, the Italian Street Painting Festival (both pictured to the right), and the Santa Barbara Wine Festival.
 Several schools are located within approximately one mile of the corridor, so it also serves as a hub for walking field trips throughout the year.